François, Duke of Montpensier

-In the crisis that followed the death of Alençon, with succession defaulting to the king's Protestant cousin Navarre, Montpensier loyally defended the king against the Catholic ligue that opposed Navarre's succession, besting Entragues outside Orléans.
+In the crisis that followed the death of Alençon, with succession defaulting to the king's Protestant cousin Henri de Navarre, Montpensier loyally defended the king against the Catholic ligue that opposed Navarre's succession, besting Entragues outside Orléans.
 Despite this, Henri was forced to capitulate to the ligue and open a war against Navarre and the Protestants of the kingdom.
 Montpensier participated in negotiations undertaken by Catherine de' Medici in 1586 with Navarre, that were ultimately unsuccessful in establishing an agreement between the prince and crown.
 In 1588, Montpensier resigned his responsibilities as governor of Dauphiné to his son the prince of Dombes.
 In May of that year, Henri attempted a confrontation in Paris with the ligue, however this backfired, and he was forced to flee with his loyal advisers, among them Montpensier.
 Establishing himself at Chartres he made numerous concessions to the ligue, among them dispossessing his favourite Épernon from his governate of Normandie, replacing him with Montpensier.
 In December Henri made another attempt on the ligue, assassinating the duke of Guise on 23 December.
 In response to this much of France entered rebellion against the crown.
 Montpensier fought for Henri in Normandie against an allied army of ligueurs and peasant rebels known as Gautiers, besting the latter in April 1589.
 After the death of Henri III in August 1589, Montpensier followed his chosen heir the Protestant Navarre, something many other Catholic notables could not countenance.
 In early 1590 he fought with Navarre, now styled Henri IV at the decisive victory of the Battle of Ivry.
 On 4 June 1592 he died and was succeeded as duke of Montpensier by his only son.

 Early life and family

-François de Bourbon was born in 1542, the only son of Louis de Bourbon and Jacqueline de Longwy.
-Jacqueline was the illegitimate niece of François I and brought with her to the marriage the counties of Beaujeu, Forez and Dombes.
-Louis de Bourbon for his part was governor first of the interior provinces, then Dauphiné and finally Normandie.
+François was born in 1542, the only son of Louis de Bourbon, duke of Montpensier and Jacqueline de Longwy.
+Jacqueline was the illegitimate niece of King François I and brought with her to the marriage the counties of Beaujeu, Forez and Dombes.
+Louis for his part was governor first of the interior provinces, then Dauphiné and finally Normandie.
 François had three elder sisters, Françoise, Anne and Jeanne and two younger sisters Charlotte and Louise.

 Montpensier was known in the lifetime of his father as the 'prince dauphin d'Auvergne', a title that had been accrued by the family during the fourteenth century.